Skip to Content

 Helping Victims Injured by Negligence in Santa Rosa, CA

-Personal injury is the legal term for injuries sustained by individuals due to the negligence, carelessness, recklessness, or deliberate misconduct of another party or parties.
-Such negligence or wrongdoing can lead to harmful consequences for victims and their families, physically, psychologically, and financially.
-Injury victims can be left incapacitated, unable to work, and in need of ongoing medical care.
+Personal injury describes harm suffered by individuals due to another party’s negligence, carelessness, recklessness, or deliberate misconduct.
+Negligence or wrongdoing can result in lasting consequences for victims and their families—physically, psychologically, and financially.
+Victims may find themselves unable to work and in need of ongoing medical care.

-Under California’s personal injury law, you have a legal right to seek compensation in such situations for your losses, pain, and suffering.
-An early and thorough investigation is critical when you have suffered a personal injury or a wrongful death.
-Your claim must be supported by evidence to combat any challenges by the at-fault party or their insurer.
+California’s personal injury law gives you the right to seek compensation for your losses, pain, and suffering in these circumstances.
+A prompt, thorough investigation matters deeply after you have suffered a personal injury or a wrongful death.
+You need clear evidence to support your claim and address challenges raised by the at-fault party or their insurer.

-At Smith Dollar, we investigate early to determine liability and bring a wealth of experience in case preparation, settlement negotiations, and civil court litigation.
-Our team of Santa Rosa personal injury lawyers understand the hardships you may face, compounded by the stress of dealing with the claims process in these matters.
-Allowing our firm to handle claim details can give you the time and space you need to focus on restoring your health and getting your life back on track.
+At Smith Dollar, we act early to determine liability and bring substantial experience in case preparation, settlement negotiations, and civil court litigation.
+Our team of Santa Rosa personal injury lawyers understands the challenges you may face, including the pressure of the claims process itself.
+Allowing our firm to handle claim details gives you both time and space to focus on your recovery.

 Personal Injury Claims in California

-Various accidents and incidents can lead to claims under personal injury or wrongful death law.
+A wide range of accidents and incidents can result in claims under personal injury or wrongful death law.

 These can include: